 CONCLUSION: Required routine delirium monitoring should occur per evidence-based practice guidelines for all ICU patients.
 The incidence of delirium in this study was found to be low, at 9%, when compared to previous studies on delirium.
 No statistically significant conclusions could be drawn from this study.
 Factors that could have contributed to this low incidence of delirium in these specific patients could have been the relative young age of the patients (mean age of 53.2) and the possible lower severity of illness, both of these factors influence the risk of delirium development.
 In conclusion, this single study may have found a low incidence of delirium among these specific ICU patients but many previous studies have determined that the incidence of delirium is much higher.

-Batman, Charity, "Monitoring for Delirium in the Intensive Care Unit Following the Introduction of the Confusion Assessment Method for the Intensive Care Unit" (2016).
+Batman, Charity A., "Monitoring for Delirium in the Intensive Care Unit Following the Introduction of the Confusion Assessment Method for the Intensive Care Unit" (2016).
 DNP Projects.
 106.